rubygeeks/mirah_presentation/one/02_slide.md

 !SLIDE bullets incremental
 # Why I am excited about Mirah #

-* easiest way to use JVM goodness execute my code on highly tuned and enterprise acceptable virtual machine
+* easiest way to use JVM goodness
+* execute my code on highly tuned and enterprise acceptable virtual machine
 * can use goodness of jconsole/jstack/jps
 * mirah execution performance is at par with code written in java
+* beautiful code

 !SLIDE bullets incremental
 # Why I am excited about Mirah #